-PRPPs will improve the range of retirement savings options available to those who do not already have access to a pension plan, such as the self-employed or employees of companies that do not currently offer a workplace retirement savings plan.
+The federal government passed the Pooled Registered Pension Plans (PRPP) Act in 2012, formally recognizing that greater access to workplace savings programs is needed to help Canadians adequately save for retirement.
+PRPPs will improve the range of retirement savings options available to those who do not already have access to a pension plan, such as the self-employed or employees of companies that do not currently offer a workplace savings plan.

 The PRPP will be a great tool for business owners to help foster employee morale, retain their best people and attract top talent.